eliseiprofir/budget/README.md

 A comprehensive full-stack application for managing personal and family finances.
 The application uses Django and Django REST Framework for the backend, Streamlit for a fast, interactive frontend, and is fully containerized with Docker.
 It features JWT authentication, asynchronous task processing with Django Q, real-time balance analytics, and is deployed in production using Railway, Neon (PostgreSQL), and Upstash (Redis).

+## ❓Why this kind of project?
+I've always been passionate about financial education and personal finance management.
+Knowing exactly where my money comes from and where it goes has helped me make smarter financial decisions and use my resources more wisely.

+This passion led me to create a fully customizable and user-friendly system for tracking both personal and family finances.
+I wanted a tool that provides clarity, structure, and insight—something that not only records transactions but helps make sense of them through intuitive organization and clear visualizations.

+By building this comprehensive full-stack application, I aimed to turn financial awareness into a daily habit—empowering users (including myself) to manage money with confidence and long-term perspective.

+### ✨ Main features
+- 🏦 **Multi-location Tracking**: Record transactions across multiple locations
+- 🪙 **Bucket System**: Organize your money into different financial purposes
+- ✂️ **Income Splitting**: Automatically distribute income across multiple financial buckets
+- 🔖 **Custom Categories**: Organize with customizable transaction categories
+- ↔️ **Inter-wallet Transfers**: Move funds between different locations and buckets with neutral transactions
+- 📊 **Comprehensive Analytics**: View monthly, yearly, and historical reports
+- 📈 **Visual Insights**: Make informed decisions with data visualizations
+- 📱 **Real-time Balance**: Track your current financial status across all locations and buckets

 ### 🔗 App links
 - Backend / Django REST Framework: https://api.elisei.pro
 - Frontend / Streamlit App: https://app.elisei.pro